Totality for Mixed Inductive and Coinductive Types: Combinatorial Description of Totality

-\item $T \sqsubseteq \theta(T_1,\dots,T_n)$ if and only if $T = \theta(T_1,\dots,T_n)$ or $t\sqsubseteq T_1$ or \dots\ or $t\sqsubseteq T_n$. \end{itemize} To each datatype / codatatype definition, we associate its ``definition order'', an integer giving its index in the list of all the type definitions.
-A (co)datatype may only use parameters and ``earlier'' type names in its definition and two types of the same order are part of the same mutual definition.
-The order of a type is the order of its head type constructor.
+\item $T \sqsubseteq \tt{T}(T_1,\dots,T_n)$ if and only if $T = \tt{T}(T_1,\dots,T_n)$ or $T\sqsubseteq T_1$ or \dots\ or $T\sqsubseteq T_n$. \end{itemize} \end{defi} \begin{proof}[Proof of Lemma~\ref{lem:finite}] From Definition~\ref{def:type_defs}, we know that the definition of a (co)datatype only uses parameters and type expressions of strictly smaller rank.
+Moreover, in the presence of mutual type definitions, two types of the same order are part of the same mutual definition.

-Suppose that the graph of some type~$T$ is infinite, and that~$T$ is minimal in the sense that it is of order~$\kappa$ and graphs for types of order less than~$\kappa$ are finite.
-Since the graph of~$T$ has bounded out-degree, by K\"onig's lemma, it contains an infinite simple (without repeated vertex) path~$\rho = T \to T_1 \to T_2 \to \cdots$.
-For any~$n$, there is some~$l>n$ such that~$T_l$ is of order~$\kappa$.
-Otherwise, the path~$T_{n+1} \to T_{n+2} \to \cdots$ is infinite and contradicts the minimality of~$T$.